AdArya125/Primer-to-Machine-Learning/10. Reinforcement Learning/README.md

 - Benefits and use cases of applying Reinforcement Learning to CartPole
 - Methods for implementing a solution for CartPole

-#### 10.6.2 Atari Games

-- Explanation of using Reinforcement Learning in Atari Games
-- Applications and benefits of Reinforcement Learning in gaming
-- Methods for implementing Reinforcement Learning for Atari Games

 ---

 This section aims to provide the necessary knowledge and tools to effectively understand, develop, and apply reinforcement learning models to various tasks, enabling you to tackle a wide range of reinforcement learning challenges.